 - In tab 3 ("Presentation"), please enter information regarding your presentation and also the presentation text.
 Please enter the names of reference authors into the respective field.

 4. Please tick the box next to "Licence Agreement" in the last tab.
 Only then it is possible to save your presentation.

-The presentation text should briefly summarise the core statements and research results of a study, and not just provide a mere overview of what the text deals with (as is often the case with introductory abstracts or teasers).
-The aim is to inform academics who come across a presentation on recensio.net about the content of a study, but also to encourage discussions – regardless of whether your book has been read by a user or whether a comment is left in reply to the core statements outlined in the presentation.
+The presentation should briefly summarize the core statements and research results of a study, and not just provide an overview of what the text deals with (as is often the case with introductory abstracts or teasers).
+The aim is to inform scholars who come across a presentation on recensio.net about the content of a study, but also to encourage discussions – regardless of whether someone has read the actual book or the respective presentation.

-Please describe your theses, the methodology applied and/or how you dealt with existing research in a short and comprehensive style.
-Presentations should not merely be summaries (cover blurbs).
+Please describe your theses, method and/or how you dealt with existing research in a short and comprehensive style.
+Presentations should not merely contain summaries.
 Please feel free to phrase your theses in a provocative manner.